We all feel the pressures of “speeding up” and are often being told to “optimize our productivity” and “maximize our efficiency”.

 CHANGE UP YOUR WORK ENVIRONMENT.

-Whether working at the same office every day or working remotely from multiple locations, we suggest 18 tips that can help you improve your workflow and boost your mood and creativity.
+Whether working in the same office space every day or working remotely from multiple locations, we suggest 18 tips that can help you improve your workflow and boost your mood and creativity.

 If you are lacking motivation, feeling tired, stressed, lonely, or unhappy at work…

-Or you are 100% loving your job and want to increase your productivity, optimize your efficiency, and make your work environment a more livable space…
+Or you are 100% loving your job and want to increase your productivity, optimize your and other employees’ productivity, and make your office environment a more livable space…

-Try these simple tips and tricks to revamp your work environment and cope with a fast-paced environment.
+Try these easy-to-implement tips and tricks to revamp your work environment and better cope with a fast-paced environment.

 Many articles suggest ways to be more productive while neglecting to realize how speeding up can actually harm your body, both mentally and physically.